 The company blog provides you with an array of opportunities to promote your brand’s visibility and authority online.
 It’s a great way to attract traffic and get them to return again and again to your site.
 By penning helpful, informative, and relevant blogs, you can establish your brand as an authority in your niche.

 Don’t blog just for the sake of maintaining a company blog.
-Instead, be authentic, spend time and resources on it to give your audience relevant and timely information to help them.
+Instead, be authentic, and spend time and resources on it to give your audience relevant and timely information to help them.

 Think of your blog as an investment you’re making for your business.
 The time and hard work you put in will help you build a reader base that keeps coming back.